How Germany Will Intervene in the Middle East

 Israel trusts Germany as a partner, but should it?

 After World War ii, Germany pledged to stand by Israel, becoming one of its most important allies and its second-largest arms supplier.
 Now, however, as Israel faces a multifront war against terrorism, Germany is doing little to help it eradicate the terrorist threat in Gaza and Lebanon.
-While vowing to support Israel, German also appears concerned about appeasing the other side.
+While vowing to support Israel, Germany also appears concerned about appeasing the other side.
 What is its agenda?

 In a guest contribution for Bild am Sonntag published on the anniversary of the October 7 massacre, German Foreign Minister Annalena Baerbock sent “a clear message to our Israeli friends: We stand by your side.
 Your security is part of our reason of state.”
 She reaffirmed Israel’s right to self-defense “against the violence of Hamas as well as against the rocket terror of Iran and Hezbollah.”